AutoDash/AutoDash/README.md

 ### Usage

-Once the pipeline has been setup, you can run the local storage configuration:
+Once the pipeline has been setup, you can get started by running the local storage configuration:
 ```bash
 ./run --storage local --config custom_configs/localstorage.yml
 ```